kunalpata/NextWord/README.md

 Start by entering both player's names to the game.
 Once entered, select the number of rounds you would like to play.
 During each round, a word will be given, the objective is to guess the next word that can be associated with the given word.
 For instance, if the word "Good" is given, a player can guess the following but not limited to, "luck", "job", "times".
 There are various amounts of guesses that can be made, so try to choose the best fit answer.
+If the player going first in that round guesses incorrectly, the next player can recieve double the points.
+The player with the most points wins.